-Assemble the 3-hole equalizer plates and turnbuckles, with the "eye" ends of the turnbuckles attached between the equalizer plates.
+4. Assemble the 3-hole equalizer plates and turnbuckles, with the "eye" ends of the turnbuckles attached between the equalizer plates.
 The 3/4" turnbuckles always go in the top 5/8" bolt hole.
-On 18 - 30m (60 - 100 ft.) towers only two guy levels are used so the middle 5/8" bolt hole on the equalizer plate is left empty.
+On 60' - 100' towers, only two guy levels are used so the middle 5/8" bolt hole on the equalizer plate is left empty.
 The 3/4" bolt hole connects to the anchor rod.